raganwald/raganwald.github.com/_posts/2016-01-19-command-pattern.md

 Since we're taking an OO approach, we've created an `Edit` class that represents invocations.
 Each instance is an invocation, and thus we can create new invocations with `new Edit(...)` and actually perform the invocation with `.doIt()`.

 In this example, we've create a job queue, deferring a number of invocations until we pop them off the queue and perfom them.
+Note that "invoking" methods on a buffer no longer does anything: Instead, they return invcations we manipulate explicitly.[^promises]

+[^promises]: This is vaguely related to working with promises in JavaScript, although we won't explore that as this is decidedly **not** a talk about JavaScript, it's a talk *in* JavaScript.

 This is the canonical way to "do commands" in OOP: Make them instances of a class and perform them with a method.
 There are other ways to implement the command pattern, and it acn be implemented in FP as well, but for our purposes this is enough to explore its applications.